disha1127/Budget-Tracker/README.md

    python app.py

-**Usage**

-Open your web browser and navigate to http://localhost:5000 (or the port you are using).

-Start adding your income and expenses using the provided form.

-Use the dashboard to view your financial summary and insights.

 **Contributing**

 Contributions are welcome!
 Please feel free to create a pull request or open an issue for enhancements and bug fixes.